A trip to Hoy in Orkney

 In 1933 peat diggers found Betty Corrigal’s grave by mistake and soldiers during the Second World War repeated this mistake.
 Since then Betty Corrigal’s grave has been properly marked and a funeral service was conducted.
 The grave is now visited regularly; a forgotten soul receiving kindness she never felt during her life.

-In the Scapa Flow Visitor Centre and Museum there are some amazing photographs and artefacts from the time.
+In the Scapa Flow Museum there are some amazing photographs and artefacts from the time.
 Make sure you leave time to enjoy homebakes and a hot drink in the delightful tearoom there; you’ll be served by staff wearing clothes from the 40s!

 The Longhope Lifeboat Museum